Smart city: History

 Philosophical predecessors of smart cities can be found in utopian works such as New Atlantis (1626).
 Another was Ebenezer Howard's 1898 concept of Garden Cities.
 These were dense, size-limited cities founded in rural areas by private groups, combining the benefits of the city and the country.
 Other conceptions include those of Edward Bellamy, Frank Lloyd Wright, and Le Corbusier.
 Critics of smart cities draw parallels between the weaknesses of these utopian visions and the weaknesses of smart cities today.

-The concept of "smart cities" emerged from global cities' recent adoption of information and communications technologies for urban use, which can be used to improve efficiency, sustainability, and livability in urban environments.
+The concept of "smart cities" emerged from global cities' adoption of information and communications technologies for urban use, which can be used to improve efficiency, sustainability, and livability in urban environments.
 Some of the earliest interventions in urban planning include the use of computational statistical analysis by the Community Analysis Bureau in Los Angeles in the late 1960s and the establishment by Singapore of the National Computer Board in 1981.

+From the early 1990s through the 2000s, the spread of the World Wide Web led to the development of digital cities.
+Regarded retrospectively as a precursor to modern smart cities, these initiatives focused on supporting local communities, civic participation, and regional economic development through information and communication technology.

+Digital cities took diverse forms globally, such as European public-private partnerships like Amsterdam's De Digitale Stad and grassroots community networks in North America.
+In Asia, projects like Digital City Kyoto (launched in 1998) served as advanced testbeds for connecting physical cities with virtual spaces, utilizing real-time sensor data and simulations.

 The smart city concept experienced a major surge around 2005.
 Tech companies sought to create information systems to enhance operational efficiency for cities.

 A global movement emerged advocating smart cities.

 IBM launched its Smarter Planet marketing initiative in 2008, which included the IBM Smarter Cities Challenge.
 In 2010, Cisco Systems, with $25 million from the Clinton Foundation, established its Connected Urban Development program in partnership with San Francisco, Amsterdam, and Seoul.
 In 2011, the Smart City Expo World Congress in Barcelona attracted 6000 people from 50 countries.
 The European Commission in 2012 established the Smart Cities Marketplace, a centralized hub for urban initiatives in the European Union.
 The 2015 Chancellor's Budget for the United Kingdom proposed to invest £140 million in smart cities and IoT.
 Smart city competitions were launched in the 2010s by Bloomberg Philanthropies, the Rockefeller Foundation, and the United States Department of Transportation.
 In 2016, AT&T launched an alliance with Cisco, Deloitte, Ericsson, General Electric, IBM, Intel, and Qualcomm, with municipal partners Atlanta, Georgia; Chicago, Illinois; and Dallas, Texas.